pieterbonnet/pbDateComputation/README.md

 ##### NextWeekDay, PreviousWeekDay, AlwaysNextWeekDay, AlwaysPreviousWeekDay
 Type : Integer

-Determines whether the day will be shifted to the corresponding day of the following week (or the previous one)
+Determines whether the day will be shifted to the corresponding day of the following week day (or the previous one)

 Use NextWeekDay/PreviousWeekDat if shifting is only necessary if the calculation does not fall on the requested day of the week.